Van H. Vu

-Van H. Vu (Vũ Hà Văn) is a Vietnamese mathematician and the Percey F. Smith Professor of Mathematics at Yale University.
+Van H. Vu (Vũ Hà Văn) is a Vietnamese mathematician and a Professor of Mathematics at the University of Hong Kong.
+He was previously the Percey F. Smith Professor of Mathematics at Yale University.

 Education and career

 Vu was born in Hanoi (Vietnam) in 1970.
 He went to special math classes for gifted children at Chu Van An and Hanoi-Amsterdam high schools.

 In 1987, he went to Hungary for his undergraduate studies, and in 1994, obtained his M.Sc in mathematics at the Faculty of Sciences of the Eötvös University, Budapest.
 His thesis supervisor was Tamás Szőnyi.
 He received his Ph.D. at Yale University in 1998 under the direction of László Lovász.
 He worked as a postdoc at IAS and Microsoft Research (1998-2001).
 He joined the University of California, San Diego as an assistant professor in 2001 and was promoted to full professor in 2005.
 In Fall 2005, he moved to Rutgers University and stayed there until he joined Yale in Fall 2011.
 Vu was a member at IAS on three occasions (1998, 2005, 2007), the last time, in 2007, as the leader of the special program Arithmetic Combinatorics.